 T.Y.
-Lin International (TYLI) provided architectural concepts and engineering input for a new bicycle-pedestrian bridge for the Glendale Narrows Riverwalk Project in Glendale, California.
+Lin International (TYLI) provided aesthetic concepts and engineering input for a new bicycle-pedestrian bridge for the Glendale Narrows Riverwalk Project in Glendale, California.

 The proposed Riverwalk will provide approximately one mile of trails for bicyclists and pedestrians, including parks, rest areas, river overlooks, an equestrian facility, interpretive signage, public art, and the pedestrian bridge connecting the Riverwalk to Griffith Park and a pedestrian bridge connecting to North Atwater.